Quickstart

 Section titled “Install from npm”Install the stable release from npm:

-Bun directly?
-Use bunx ennodia.
+To use Bun directly, run bunx ennodia.

 The JSR package @cherninlab/ennodia exposes TypeScript modules for import.